 Allowed to update the state.
 When the Operator is down the state cannot be updated.

-Data Availability Committee (DAC) contract verifing data availability claim from DAC Members (via multisig check).
+Data Availability Committee (DAC) contract verifying data availability claim from DAC Members (via multisig check).

 The current deployment carries some associated risks:

 Funds can be stolen if a contract receives a malicious code upgrade.
-There is a 14 days delay on code upgrades.
+There is a 14d delay on code upgrades.